-The principle of hospitality in Japan also applies to public toilets.
-This is why the wonderful Nippon Foundation project, The Tokyo Toilet, could only happen in Japan.
-Tokyo’s Shibuya neighbourhood is home to 17 different public toilets, each of which a unique architectural work of art.
+The principles of comfort and cleanliness also apply to public toilets in Japan.
+The extraordinary Nippon Foundation project, The Tokyo Toilet, could only happen in this country.
+Tokyo’s Shibuya neighbourhood became home to 17 different public toilets, each of which is a unique architectural work of art.
 These objects were designed by such high-profile architects as Shigeru Ban, Tadao Ando and Kengo Kuma.
 TOTO was able to contribute its products for the interior design.
-The main idea was to create toilets for everyone to use: for people with physical limitations and of all ages; for men, women, children and families.
-The result: public toilets in which everyone can feel comfortable and secure.
+The guiding principle was to create toilets for everyone to use: for people with physical limitations and of all ages; for men, women, children and families – ensuring a sense of comfort and safety for all.

 TOTO toilets have special hygiene technologies that make them ideal for preventing infections.
 This is why the new RP toilet was installed in the newly constructed building at Klinikum Darmstadt.[leggi]

 TOTO presents a series of new products at ISH 2021: The Japanese sanitary specialist offers the right product for every hygiene need in the bath – from WASHLET to washbasin.[leggi]